 I am an Associate Professor of Economics at the University of Chicago Booth School of Business and a Faculty Research Fellow at the National Bureau of Economic Research.
-I study international economics and urban economics.
-My research interests include the geographic distributions of human capital, industries, and occupations.
+My research agenda focuses on the spatial distribution of economic activities across neighborhoods, cities, and countries.
+I try to understand the substantial variation in the amount and nature of economic activity across space.
+Recently, I have examined quality specialization in US manufacturing, segregation of urban consumption, and how the global climate affects agricultural trade.
 At Booth, I teach Managing the Firm in the Global Economy.

 Why do high-income countries export high-quality goods: home demand or factor abundance?
 I develop a model nesting both hypotheses and employ microdata on US manufacturing plants' shipments and factor inputs to quantify the two mechanisms' roles in quality specialization across US cities.
 Home-market demand explains as much of the relationship between income and quality as differences in factor usage.

 We develop the first system-of-cities model with costly idea exchange as the agglomeration force.
 The model replicates a broad set of established facts about the cross section of cities.
 It provides the first spatial equilibrium theory of why skill premia are higher in larger cities and how variation in these premia emerges from symmetric fundamentals.

 We measure ethnic and racial segregation in urban consumption using Yelp reviews of NYC restaurants.
 Spatial frictions cause consumption segregation to partly reflect residential segregation.
 Social frictions also matter: individuals are less likely to visit restaurants in neighborhoods demographically different from their own.
 Nonetheless, restaurant consumption in New York City is only about half as segregated as residences.
 Consumption segregation owes more to social than spatial frictions.